Chairman, Advisory Committee

 Honorary Research Associate (Folklore)

 Honorary Research Associate (Language and Folklore)

 The Archive is housed in the G.A.
 Hickman Building.
-Associated with it is a recording room, with facilities for copying tapes and records, and for the making of recordings.
+Associated with it is a recording room, with facilities for copying tapes and records and for the making of recordings.
 The specially excerpted collection in language is housed in the English Language Research Centre of the Department of English.
-French language and folklore materials from the province are housed in the Centre d'Etudes Franco-Terreneuviennes in the Department of Folklore.
+Newfoundland French language and folklore materials are housed in the Centre d'Etudes Franco-Terreneuviennes in the Department of Folklore.
 Each Department has a working library associated with the archival material.

 Up to Calendar Table of Contents

 Back to Registrar's Office Home Page